edfcbz/task-api-rest-spring-360agency-test/README.md

  ![image](https://user-images.githubusercontent.com/63114961/163385585-6979664b-fffd-4f64-87a0-c976496f4161.png)

-## 🚀 Starting

-Download the complete project by GitHub option

-Search **Implantation** about project setup on development environment.

 ## 📋 Business
 * 1 - **Requirements**
   * 1.1 - **Listing** - A vehicle advertisement.
 Listing can be in one of two possible states: **published** or **draft** (available or not online)</br>